dalong0514/readnotes/20190201读书笔记/2019114Autolisp-Developers-GuideR02.md

 As you can see, it's a lot smaller and more efficient.
 It was upon viewing that code, that I committed to breaking down this small snippet and figuring out exactly what it does and how it does it.
 When you're back at the office, try doing the same.
 Refer back to the (nentsel) documentation in the AutoLISP Reference so you know what the code is attempting to do.
 I guarantee, that when you go through this snippet and actually understand how it works and why, You'll never have trouble with (apply), (mapcar), or (lambda) ever again.
 Use the following blank lines to make notes as you disassemble this code and figure out what it does.

-### 2.5 Recursive Programming – It’s Kind Of Like Talking To Yourself
+#### 2.5 Recursive Programming – It's Kind Of Like Talking To Yourself

 One of the oddest concepts that a lot of casual programmers have difficulty understanding, let alone implementing in code is known as Recursion.
 The simplest example of recursion is something most people have seen at one time or another.
 If you took a television camera and recorded the television itself, and played that to that same television you were recording, you'd see a recursive graphic.
 The television, would be displaying a picture of itself, displaying a picture of itself, displaying a picture of itself, etc.